ouspg/CompSec/Lab5_ChipWhisperer/README.md

 There exists setup with virtual machine and that is recommended way to use it in this course.
 Download link(s) to that virtual machine can be found on Moodle.

-### Course VMWare virtual machine
+### Course VMWare virtual machine (OVA import)

-Download (link in Moodle) and start virtual machine.
+Download (link in Moodle) virtual machine.
+Open OVA file and wait for it to get imported.
+Fist import might fail, but just click "Retry".

 On first run, you must login virtual machine (user/password: vagrant/vagrant) and run command `ip address` to get the connectable address of Jupyter Notebook.
 Use that address in your browser with port 8888.
 Password for jupyter is "jupyter".

+On next logins, you do not have to login to virtual machine, server is running without login and address should be the same.

 * Device might not connect correctly if you do not give correct USB Controller setting on virtual machine settings (Use USB Compatibility 2.0)